charliefoxtwo/Virpil-Communicator/README.md

 [![GitHub](https://img.shields.io/github/license/charliefoxtwo/Virpil-Communicator?style=flat-square)](LICENSE)
 [![Discord](https://img.shields.io/discord/840762843917582347?style=flat-square)](https://discord.gg/rWAF3AdsKT)

-This package allows you to talk to Virpil HID devices.
+**Virpil Communicator** allows you to talk to Virpil HID devices.
+It is cross-platform and has been tested on Windows and Mac.
 It's fairly feature limited at this moment and is currently designed for firmware version **20210102**.

 <img src="https://raw.githubusercontent.com/charliefoxtwo/Virpil-Communicator/main/VirpilCommunicator/resources/led.png" alt="Virpil Communicator logo - a vector outline of an led" width="150" />